kumakyoo42/oma-file-formats/OMA.md

 and uid and username of the user who did the most recent change.

 ## Example

+*Note: This example is slightly outdated: The `version byte` and the `typetable` are missing and it does not contain an example for a collection.*

 The following hexdump is taken from [example OMA file](/example.oma), which is a converted version of the artifical OSM file